envoyproxy/gateway/README.md

 ## Community Meeting

-The Envoy Gateway team meets every Tuesday/Thursday at 3:00 PM Pacific Timezone.
+The Envoy Gateway team meets every Tuesday and Thursday.
+Refer to the meeting details for additional information.

 * [Meeting details][meeting]